Linsanity81/TileableShell/README.md

   `Unique Block` Display the number of block templates.

+  `Avg Contact Angle Error`, `Avg Overlap Ratio` and `Avg Gap Ratio` are three error metrics defined in Section 3 of our paper.

 - ### Import & Remesh

+  Our algorithm mainly supports the architectural surface with open boundary.
+Here we provide two types of input modes:

+  1. Obtain the base mesh by parameterizing the surface using the as-rigid-as-possible (ARAP) algorithm [Liu et al. 2008] and then mapping a 2D tessellation with convex polygons onto the surface.
+This process can be done by using the following group of buttons.

-  `Scalar`  Determine the scalar of the input tile pattern.
+   `Scalar`  Specify the scalar of the input tile pattern.

-  `RotAngle` Determine the rotation angle of the input tile pattern.
+   `RotAngle` Specify the rotation angle of the input tile pattern.

    `Read` Load the input surface.

    `Texture` Load the input tile pattern.

    `Remesh` Map the 2D tile pattern to input surface using ARAP initialization.

+  2. We can directly load the remeshed input surface using `Load Remeshed Mesh`.

    `Load Remeshed Mesh` Load the remeshed input mesh.

-  `Avg Contact Angle Error`, `Avg Overlap Ratio` and `Avg Gap Ratio` are three error metrics defined in Section 3 of our paper.

 - ### Mesh Optimization

-  `Edge K` Determine the target cluster number of edge length.
+  `Edge K` Specify the target cluster number of edge length.

-  `Dihedral K` Determine the target cluster number of dihedral angle.
+  `Dihedral K` Specify the target cluster number of dihedral angle.

-  `Mini Block Cluster` Determine the threshold to define if the block cluster is considered to be merged.
+  `Mini Block Cluster` Specify the threshold to define if the block cluster is considered to be merged.

-  `Target Block Cluster` Determine the threshold to stop the block cluster merging operation.
+  `Target Block Cluster` Specify the threshold to stop the block cluster merging operation.

-  `Thickness` Determine the thickness of each shell block.
+  `Thickness` Specify the thickness of each shell block.

   `Opt Surface` Optimize surface to reach lower number of polygon templates.